Jaimie Hicks Masterson

 Texas A&M University

-Additionally, Masterson authored the Rapid Disaster Recovery Housing Program Report (RAPIDO) which identifies disaster recovery policy recommendations, a technical guide for program implementation, and a program comparison of current disaster recovery challenges and successes.
+Additionally, Masterson co-authored the Rapid Disaster Recovery Housing Program Report (RAPIDO), which identifies disaster recovery policy recommendations, a technical guide for program implementation, and a program comparison of current disaster recovery challenges and successes.
 The RAPIDO program focuses on pre-disaster and post-disaster planning strategies for local jurisdictions and social service organizations.